Welcome

 SQE1 Syllabus

-For SQE1, you are required to understand the structure and process of property transactions, including both freehold and leasehold estates.
-This article focuses your revision on:
+For SQE1, you are required to understand the structure and process of property transactions, including both freehold and leasehold estates, with a focus on the following syllabus points:

 • The main stages of a freehold and leasehold property transaction